To what extent do covalent compounds conduct electricity? | Study Prep in Pearson+

 1

-Understand the nature of covalent compounds: Covalent compounds consist of atoms sharing electrons to form molecules, and they generally do not have free ions or charged particles that can move freely.
+Understand that electrical conductivity in substances depends on the presence of charged particles (ions or free electrons) that can move and carry charge.

-Recall that electrical conductivity requires the presence of charged particles (ions or electrons) that can move under an electric field to carry charge.
+Recall that covalent compounds are formed by sharing electrons between atoms, resulting in molecules rather than ions.

-Recognize that in solid covalent compounds, there are no free ions or electrons available to conduct electricity, so they are typically poor conductors in the solid state.
+Recognize that most covalent compounds do not have free ions or free electrons in their pure form, so they generally do not conduct electricity well.

-Consider the liquid or dissolved state: Some covalent compounds may ionize or dissociate in water to produce ions, but most covalent compounds do not produce free ions in solution, so they generally do not conduct electricity well when dissolved.
+Note that some covalent compounds can conduct electricity under special conditions (e.g., when dissolved in water if they ionize slightly, or in the case of certain molecular conductors), but this is not common.

-Contrast with ionic compounds, which consist of ions that are free to move in molten or aqueous states, making ionic compounds good conductors of electricity in those states.
+Conclude that covalent compounds rarely conduct electricity because they lack mobile charged particles, unlike ionic compounds or metals.

 Watch next